-We want to identify the compounds with the best effect on a particular target protein, here in our case, which is Acetylcholinesterase.
-Acetylcholinesterase, also known as AChE, AChase, or acetylhydrolase, is the primary cholinesterase in the body.
 It is an enzyme that catalyzes the breakdown of acetylcholine and some other choline esters that function as neurotransmitters.
-A commonly known disease is Alzheimer’s, where drugs must act on AChE to keep the condition in control.
+And we want to discover a drug to avoid this breakdown.
+A commonly known disease because of this breakdown is Alzheimer's, where drugs must act on AChE to keep the condition in control.

-Drug Discovery project can have multiple steps, like:
+The drug Discovery project will cover multiple steps, like:

 Machine learning and deep learning algorithms can solve any of the mentioned steps, e.g., mining proteomics in target discovery, optimizing lead structures for better bioactivity, and analyzing accumulated data at the end of experiments to get a conclusion.
-In this article, we will build an XGBoost regressor model to predict the effect of compounds on AChE.
-So let’s begin with the implementation steps:
+In this article, we will build a pipeline to discover the lead Compound to keep the AChE protein in control.
+We will use the XGBoost regressor model to predict the effect of compounds on this protein.

-The database we use is the ‘Chembl’ database which is a manually curated database of bioactive compounds with drug-like properties.
+We will use the 'Chembl' database, a manually curated database of bioactive compounds with drug-like properties.
 It contains data on more than 2 million compounds.
-We use the python library chemblwebresourceclient to get the data.
+In Python, there is direct library support for chemblwebresourceclient to get this data.

 import pandas as pd